I remember as a kid going to the mall and trying to walk up the down escalator.

-The outcome (or results of these actions) is the practice having a full schedule where patients are placed in a time slot that allows the practice to operate efficiently and on-time.
+The outcome (or results of these actions) is the practice having a full schedule where patients are placed in a time slot that allows the practice to operate efficiently and on time.
 That is the power of KPIs (key performance indicators).

 Now, in order to have accountability, there needs to be a measurement.
 In this example, it might be the percentage of available provider appointments filled by a patient, or what I’ll call a fill rate.
 This is how a percentage of available appointments get filled, and a patient was seen.

 The admin staff is responsible for keeping the schedule full, so if a patient cancels it’s also their responsibility to fill it.
-They are accountable to maintaining a minimum fill rate for the practice.
+They are accountable for maintaining a minimum fill rate for the practice.
 The accountability goal could be a 90% fill rate.
 A team leader or a manager would be accountable for keeping track and raising the red flag if problems arise.

-It's all about keeping score in your business.
-These accountability measurements are also known as KPIs, or Key Performance Indicators.
+It’s all about keeping score in your business.
+These accountability measurements are also known as KPIs or Key Performance Indicators.
 It’s possible that every member of your staff can have their own KPI.
-At a minimum, though, there should be a handful of KPIs the business tracks in each of its functional areas that measures performance daily, weekly, and monthly.
+At a minimum, though, there should be a handful of KPIs the business tracks in each of its functional areas that measure performance daily, weekly, and monthly.
 Measuring is the key to achieving results!

-Which brings us back to these two words: responsibility and accountability.
+This brings us back to these two words: responsibility and accountability.
 As you can see, they aren’t interchangeable and they’re both crucial to the success of your business.

 Individual and Team Responsibilities